Reference

 HM Government

-Information Sharing Guidance – Advice for practitioners providing safeguarding services to children, young people, parents and carers
+Information Sharing Guidance – Advice for Safeguarding practitioners providing safeguarding services for children, young people, parents and carers May 2024

 Document Download -